-1. All exhibition poultry entering California must be accompanied by an Interstate Certificate of Veterinary Inspection (ICVI), unless coming from a flock participating in the National Poultry Improvement Program (NPIP) and accompanied by the documentation required by that program (VS Form 9-3), and officially identified with one of the following devices or methods: - a.
-Identification devices or methods approved for use in the NPIP such as sealed and number leg bands - b.
+1. All exhibition poultry entering California require official identification (ID) and an Interstate Certificate of Veterinary Inspection (ICVI), unless coming from a flock participating in the National Poultry Improvement Program (NPIP) and accompanied by the documentation required by that program (VS Form 9-3).
+2. All exhibition poultry entering California shall be free of any evidence of Avian Influenza, Virulent Newcastle Disease and all other contagious diseases.
+3. Acceptable methods of official identification of poultry include: - a.
+Identification devices or methods approved for use in the NPIP, such as sealed and number leg bands or wing bands. - b.
 Group/lot identification with a group/lot identification number